pjfl/p5-html-statetable/README.md

 - page\_manager

-    An immutable non empty simple string with a null default.
+    An immutable simple string with a null default.
 Name of the JS page management object

 - page\_size